la-ots/pelican/docs/accessibility/accessibility-statement.md

 Pelican endeavours to conform to level Double-A of the World Wide Web Consortium (W3C) <a href="http://www.w3.org/TR/WCAG20/" target="_blank">Web Content Accessibility Guidelines 2.</a>.<a href="https://www.w3.org/TR/WCAG21/" target="_blank">1</a>.
 These guidelines explain how to make web content more accessible for people with disabilities.
 Conformance with these guidelines will help make the web more user friendly for all people.

 This site has been built using code compliant with W3C standards for HTML and CSS.
-The site displays correctly in current browsers and using standards compliant HTML/CSS code means any future browsers will also display it correctly.
+This site displays correctly in current browsers and by using standards compliant HTML/CSS code, it means any future browser updates will also display it correctly.

-Our ongoing accessibility efforts work toward making Pelican as accessible as possible.
+Our ongoing accessibility efforts are working toward making Pelican as accessible as possible.
 [Pelican welcomes comments](/feedback) on how to improve its accessibility for users with disabilities.

 {% include 'markup/pull-request.njk' %}

 ## Resources

-- <a href="https://www.census.gov/newsroom/releases/archives/miscellaneous/cb12-134.html" target="_blank">Census.gov 2012 </a>
+- <a href="https://www.census.gov/newsroom/releases/archives/miscellaneous/cb12-134.html" target="_blank">Census.gov 2012</a>